Evaluating Privilege Usage of Agents with Real-World Tools: Method

 \subsection{Request Generator}

 The request generator automatically constructs diverse and realistic evaluation scenarios by leveraging integrated MCP servers and their tools.
 It supports both benign user requests and adversarial prompt injection payloads.
 Through random combinations of MCP servers and LLM-driven request synthesis, it generates a wide range of task-oriented inputs.
-By incorporating the request generator, \Tool enables scalable and extensible benchmark creation, allowing for seamless integration of new MCP servers and automated generation of corresponding evaluation requests.
+By incorporating the request generator, \Tool can seamlessly integrate new MCP servers and automatically generate corresponding evaluation requests.

-As shown in Alg.~\ref{alg:workflow}, the request generator constructs diverse and realistic evaluation scenarios by minimizing intent overlap between requests.
-The process begins by randomly sampling a variable number of MCP servers (Line~4), ensuring that each request operates on a non-fixed tool set.
-For benign requests, the number of servers is capped between two and five to support diverse scenario generation.
-In contrast, injection requests are limited to a maximum of two servers, as attackers tend to pursue minimal, efficient attack paths.
-Next, the LLM evaluates whether the selected servers can realistically support a coherent request (Lines~5$\sim$6), discarding infeasible combinations to maintain quality.